-Employee Name (Print): Employee Number: EE Job Title: Division Name/#: Classroom Training Subject Matter Time (Hours) Module Date Completed Trainee Initials Intersections Pedestrian & Bicyclists 30 mins 30 min 16 25 Safety Meetings Reviewed Month ns Reviewed Quiz Score % April 2020 May 2020 June 2020 July 2020 Total Classroom Safety Meetings DriveCam 9+ Events Coaching a Road Evaluation and Counseling 1 hour(s) hour(s) minutes minutes (minutes) nimum of 30 mins) Total Time hours and minutes during their leave fromOperator must review te classroom tra videos and revied MV Transporta and be coached ining. w applicable m tion. on DC events v igs which he/she has missed Note: Road Evaluation and all o other applicable t raining docume nts to be attached to this record.
-As an MV Transportation back into revenue serv Operator Instru uctor/Supervisor, I recon nmend this student be released This student has NOT s required this student n • I the required standards.
-As
+Employee Name (Print): Employee Number:

+EE Job Title: Division Name/#:

+Classroom Training

+Subject Matter Time (Hours) Module Date Completed Trainee Initials

+Intersections Pedestrian & Bicyclists 30 mins 30 min 16 25

+Safety Meetings Reviewed Month ns Reviewed Quiz Score %

+April 2020 May 2020 June 2020 July 2020

+Total Classroom 1 hour(s)

+Safety Meetings hour(s)

+DriveCam 9+ Events Coaching and Counseling minutes

+Road Evaluation minutes (minimum of 30 mins)

+Total Time hours andminutes

+Road Evaluation (must be a minimum of 30 minutes)

+- Operator must complete classroom training. - Operator must watch videos and review applicable material for Safety Meetings which he/she has missed during their leave from MV Transportation. - Operator must review and be coached on DC events with a score of 9+. - Students must demonstrate proficiency on all aspects of the road evaluation.

+Note: Road Evaluation and all other applicable training documents to be attached to this record.

+As an MV Transportation Professional Operator Instructor/Supervisor, I recommend this student be released back into revenue service.

+This student has NOT satisfactorily demonstrated that he or she has mastered the required standards.
+As required this student must go through the 61-90 day training curriculum.

-Trainee - By signing below, I acknowledge that I'm fam prepared to go back into revenue service.
-I AM COMM iliar with MV Transportation's Defensive Driving Program and ITTED TO SAFETY!
+Trainee - By signing below, I acknowledge that I'm familiar with MV Transportation's Defensive Driving Program and prepared to go back into revenue service.
+I AM COMMITTED TO SAFETY!

-Employee Signature Date

-Trainer - By signing below, I acknowledge that this empty passed a Road Evaluation. ployee has completed all required classroom training and
+Trainer - By signing below, I acknowledge that this employee has completed all required classroom training and passed a Road Evaluation.

-Trainer Name (print) Date
+Trainer Name (print)

 Trainer Signature

+Return to Work 61-90 Days

+Employee Name (Print): Employee Number:

+EE Job Title: Division Name/#:

+Classroom Training

+Subject Matter Time (Hours) Module Date Completed Trainee Initials

+LLLC Defensive Driving Intersections 30 mins 30 mins 15 16

+Pedestrians & Bicyclists 30 mins 25

+Mobility Device Securement 45 mins 31

+Safety Meetings Reviewed Montl hs Reviewed Quiz Score %

+April 2 2020

+May 2 020

+June 2 020

+July 20 020

+Total Classroom 2 hour(s) and 15 minutes

+Cofety Manting an h =(=)

-Return to Work 61-90 Days Employee Name (Print): Employee Number: Division Name/#: EE Job Title: Classroom Training Time (Hours) Date Completed Subject Matter Module Trainee Initials LLLC Defensive Driving 30 mins 15 Intersections 30 mins 16 Pedestrians & Bicyclists 30 mins 25 Mobility Device Securement 45 mins 31 Safety Meetings Reviewed Months Reviewed Quiz Score % April 2020 May 2020 June 2020 July 2020 2 hour(s) and 15 minutes Total Classroom Safety Meetings hour(s) minutes DriveCam 9+ Events Coaching and Counseling Road Evaluation (field) minutes (minimum of 30 minutes) Total Time hours and minutes Road Evaluation (must be a minimum of 30 minutes) Operator must complete classroom training.
-Operator must watch videos and review applicable material for Safety Meetings which he/she has missed during their leave from MV Transportation.
-Operator must review and be coached on DC events with a score of 9+.
-Operator must demonstrate proficiency on all aspects of the Road Evaluation.
+Safety Meetings hour(s) DriveCam 9+ Events Coaching and Counseling minutes Road Evaluation (field) minutes (minimum of 30 minutes) Total Time hours andminutes

+Road Evaluation (must be a minimum of 30 minutes)

+- Operator must complete classroom training. - Operator must watch videos and review applicable material for Safety Meetings which he/she has missed during their leave from MV Transportation. - Operator must review and be coached on DC events with a score of 9+. - Operator must demonstrate proficiency on all aspects of the Road Evaluation.

 Note: Road Evaluation and all other applicable training documents to be attached to this record.

 As an MV Transportation Professional Operator Instructor/Supervisor, I recommend this student be released back into revenue service.

 This student has NOT satisfactorily demonstrated that he or she has mastered the required standards.
 As required this student must go through the Like Service training curriculum.

-what's expected of me in order to perform my job in a safe manner.
+Trainee - By signing below, I acknowledge that I'm familiar with MV Transportation's safety programs and know what's expected of me in order to perform my job in a safe manner.
 I AM COMMITED TO SAFETY!

-Employee Signature Date Trainer - By signing below, I acknowledge that this passed a Road Evaluation. s employee has completed all required classroom training and Trainer Name (print) Date
+Trainer - By signing below, I acknowledge that this employee has completed all required classroom training and passed a Road Evaluation.

+Trainer Name (print)

+Trainer Signature